PiperS52/CV/README.md

 </div>

 Previously in healthcare/life sciences consulting, my role required designing and building out health economic models and analytics tools for major pharma clients, in order to help shape their commercial market access strategy.
-Seeking a new direction while also acting on my interest in tech, I recently graduated from Makers Academy, where I'm now looking for a Junior Software Engineer position, in which I can extend my programming skills alongside my enthusiasm for creative problem-solving.
+Seeking a new direction while also acting on my interest in tech, I recently graduated from Makers Academy, where I'm now looking for a Junior Software Engineering position, in which I can extend my programming skills alongside my enthusiasm for creative problem-solving.

-#### Tech Skills: Ruby, Rails, Sinatra, JavaScript, Node.js, Express.js, Python, HTML, CSS, JQuery, SQL (PostgreSQL, SQLite), MongoDB, R, React
+**Tech Skills:** Ruby, Rails, Sinatra, JavaScript, Node.js, Express.js, Python, HTML, CSS, JQuery, SQL (PostgreSQL, SQLite), MongoDB, R, React

 ## Projects